reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 There's a couple ways we could do this.
 One would be to have `<SinglePostPage>` call the same `useGetPostsQuery()` hook, get the _entire_ array of posts, and find just the one `Post` object it needs to display.
 Query hooks also have a `selectFromResult` option that would allow us to do that same lookup earlier, inside the hook itself - we'll see this in action later.

 Instead, we're going to try adding another endpoint definition that will let us request a single post from the server based on its ID.
-This may seem a bit redundant, but it will allow us to see how RTK Query can be used to customize query requests based on arguments.
+This is somewhat redundant, but it will allow us to see how RTK Query can be used to customize query requests based on arguments.

 ### Adding the Single Post Query Endpoint